 How to Structure FastAPI Routers for PostGIS Tables

-Structure FastAPI routers for PostGIS using domain-scoped files, GeoAlchemy2 type mapping, and spatial filter pushdown to the database layer via SQLAlchemy.
+Step-by-step guide to structuring FastAPI routers for PostGIS tables: domain-scoped files, GeoAlchemy2 type mapping, async sessions, and spatial filter pushdown via SQLAlchemy.

 app/